codalnest/files/lgc.md

 (2) Establishment and maintenance of extension classes where necessary; and (3) Sports activities at the division, district, municipal, and Barangay levels.

-SECTION 101.
+Section 101.
 Compensation and Remuneration. - The co-chairmen and members of the provincial, city or municipal school board shall perform their duties as such without compensation or remuneration.
 Members thereof who are not government officials or employees shall be entitled to necessary traveling expenses and allowances chargeable against funds of the local school board concerned, subject to existing accounting and auditing rules and regulations.

-TITLE FIVE. - LOCAL HEALTH BOARDS
+### TITLE FIVE. - LOCAL HEALTH BOARDS

-SECTION 102.
+Section 102.
 Creation and Composition. - (a) There shall be established a local health board in every province, city or municipality.
 The composition of the local health boards shall be as follows:

 (1) The provincial health board shall be headed by the governor as chairman, the provincial health officer as vice-chairman, and the chairman of the committee on health of the Sangguniang Panlalawigan, a representative from the private sector or nongovernmental organizations involved in health services, and a representative of the Department of Health in the province, as members;